 Later in the year, Viva! launched its Slash the Risk campaign to place huge billboards in the West Midlands and Bristol to reach 12 million people.
-One reveals the risk from factory farming and urges people to try Viva!’s new V7 and go vegan for one week; while another urges people to protect themselves from severe Covid symptoms by going vegan.
+One reveals the risk from factory farming and urges people to try Viva!’s V7 campaign and go vegan for one week; while another urges people to protect themselves from severe Covid symptoms by going vegan.

-Juliet recorded a series of explainer videos to answer your FAQs about Coronavirus and pandemics – viewed by over two million within three weeks.
+Juliet recorded a series of explainer videos to answer your FAQs about Coronavirus and pandemics – viewed by over two million people within three weeks.

 Despite the challenges of Covid-19, Juliet investigated Flat House farm in Leics with colleagues Lex Rigby and Laura Hellwig.
-Juliet confronts the owner of the mega farm – a place she describes as complete purgatory for pigs.
+Juliet confronted the owner of the mega farm – a place she describes as complete purgatory for pigs.

 Juliet decided to launch Viva! in Poland.
 It was a country that had been hugely restricted in free speech and where vegan organisations had been banned, so the launch of Viva! was met with great excitement.
 On 27 November 2001, Viva!
 Poland was born – its debut being Journey to Death, a campaign to end the live export of horses from Poland for meat.
 It resulted in the number of horses suffering export dropping from 100,000 a year to 30,000 a year with massive public and media support.
-Tony Wardle researched and wrote the report for the campaign and made a heart breaking video.
+Tony Wardle researched and wrote the report for the campaign and made a heartbreaking video.